LukeThornton92/string_theory/README.md

 #### 1. Viewing And Navigation

-1. I want it to be easy and intuitive to register, login and logout. x
+1. I want it to be easy and intuitive to register, login and logout.
-2. I want it to be easy and intuitive to access my profile. x
+2. I want it to be easy and intuitive to access my profile.
-3. I want it to be easy and intuitive to access my bag/cart. x
+3. I want it to be easy and intuitive to access my bag/cart.
 4. I want to be notified when I click on something that performs an action (i.e adding to cart) and the action is successful.
 5. I want to be notified when I click on something and the action is _not_ successful.
-6. I want to be able to navigate the site easily. x
+6. I want to be able to navigate the site easily.
-7. I want to access all portions of the site from the homepage. x
+7. I want to access all portions of the site from the homepage.
-8. I want to not use the browsers back button. x
+8. I want to not use the browsers back button.

 #### 2. Product Viewing, Searching And Selecting

-1. I want to see all available products on a single page. x
+1. I want to see all available products on a single page.
-2. I want to be able to quickly and easily access any information for a product I find. x
+2. I want to be able to quickly and easily access any information for a product I find.
-3. I want to be able to search for a product both directly by name or buy a character trait such as colour or material. x x
+3. I want to be able to search for a product both directly by name or buy a character trait such as colour or material.
-4. I want to be able to sort product based on price, rating, name or category. x
+4. I want to be able to sort product based on price, rating, name or category.
-5. I want to see a rating for the product. x
+5. I want to see a rating for the product.
-6. I want to see all details that would be crucial when purchasing a guitar or accessory. x
+6. I want to see all details that would be crucial when purchasing a guitar or accessory.
-7. I want other products to be suggested to me based on the product I am currently viewing. x
+7. I want other products to be suggested to me based on the product I am currently viewing.
-8. I want to be able to add items to my bag/cart. x
+8. I want to be able to add items to my bag/cart.
 9. I want to be able to delete items from my bag/cart.
 10. I want an estimated shipping date.